Why are we planting more trees on King William Street?

 What tree varieties will be planted?

-When will the tree planting happen?
+When will the tree planting occur?

 What will happen to my bin collection?

 There will be no change to rubbish bin collections.
-The current parking restriction for the designated collection days and times will remain.

 Who will be responsible for maintaining these trees?